ssapra/docs-build-service/tutorial.md

 pb image delete <image-tag>
 ```

+If the operation is successful, the cli will display the message: `Successfully delete image <image-tag>`

 This will delete all the builds that belong.
 This **WILL NOT** delete the images that have been created by those builds.
 Presently, do delete those images, one would have to do them manually from the registry.

 Similarly, team deletion can be performed using: